A new follower of my Facebook business page is working on reducing her daytime clenching.

 At first you will need to practice this a LOT and it will seem tiresome.
 Keep doing it anyway.
 Some days will be easier than others.

 You may become aware that your clenching is related to suppressing speech.
-There are so many reasons we might do this: bad boss, bad marriage, etc. Find a way to let those words out, even if just on paper.
+There are so many reasons we might do this: bad boss, difficult situation, consequences you don’t want, etc. Find a way to let those words out, even if just on paper.
 Discover your own truths.